tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 handshake with a "handshake_failure" or an "insufficient_security" alert.

-If the server selects a PSK, then it MUST also select a key establishment mode from the set indicated by the client's "psk_key_exchange_modes" extension (at present, PSK alone or with (EC)DHE).
+If the server selects a PSK, then it MUST also select a key establishment mode from the list indicated by the client's "psk_key_exchange_modes" extension (at present, PSK alone or with (EC)DHE).
 Note that if the PSK can be used without (EC)DHE, then non-overlap in the "supported_groups" parameters need not be fatal, as it is in the